Apex Learning: History

-Microsoft co-founder Paul Allen founded Apex Learning in 1997 to apply for online courses and test prep to material for grades 6-12.
+Microsoft co-founder Paul Allen founded Apex Learning in 1997 for the purpose of applying for online courses and test prep material in grades 6–12.
 The company initially focused on Advanced Placement courses and test prep.
 Within one year of operation, 200 students used the Apex platform.

-In 2002, Cheryl Vedoe founder of Tenth Planet and VP of Education Marketing at Apple Inc., became CEO of Apex.
+In 2002, Cheryl Vedoe, founder of Tenth Planet and VP of Education Marketing at Apple Inc., became CEO of Apex.
 That same year, it acquired Beyond Books.
 Apex Learning acquired Boxer Math in 2003.
 In 2006, Apex had a $6 million round of venture capital financing led by MK Capital.

-In May 2017, Apex Learning was acquired by Education Growth Partners, however the terms for acquisition were not disclosed.
-The following August, Apex Learning released Tutorials for the General Education Development (GED), High School Equivalency Test (HiSET) and the Test Assessing Secondary Completion (TASC) exams.
+In May 2017, Apex Learning was acquired by Education Growth Partners; however, the terms of the acquisition were not disclosed.
+The following August, Apex Learning released Tutorials for the General Education Development (GED), High School Equivalency Test (HiSET), and Test Assessing Secondary Completion (TASC) exams.
 Since 2015, Apex has been approved by the College Board for Advanced Placement courses.